Rjones24/CW-2_GLSL/README.md

 The executable is a Optimised Developer Tool prototype to show off my knowledge of GLSL.

-When the executable is run, with some statures and 2 fire chalace.
+When the executable is run, with some statues and 2 fire chalace.

 This Developer Tool is a simple day cycle with the input being bound to the number keys on a keyboard.